Looking for the best things to do in Moorea?

 Reaching the trailhead is easy because it’s located at Belvedere Lookout so you can’t miss it.
 You can also knock out two of the best things to do in Moorea in one go (Belvedere Lookout and Three Coconut Trees Pass).

 18. Relax On The Beaches

-There are a plethora of pristine beaches on the island.
+There are a plethora of pristine, white sand beaches on the island.
 There is no better way to spend an afternoon in the French Polynesian sun than relaxing on the beach and jumping into the Pacific Ocean.